 I emailed the creator of the video on YouTube, but got no response.
 I don't mind to be honest.
 All publicity is good, but I think it's unfair towards the viewer who believes all this actually happened.
 What's your opinion?

 And his reaction is his own.
-If I saw a fake screendump of adland in a case study, I'm not sure how I'd react.
-But being a professional paranoid cynic, my gut reaction is: Oh, you'e trying to make me write about this are you?
-This story after all, will ensure that everyone in the adblog world spends an afternoon talking about a shit spambot "campaign".
-Well played?
+If I saw a fake screen dump of adland in a case study, I'm not sure how I'd react.
+But being a professional paranoid cynic, my gut reaction is: Oh, you're trying to make me write about this are you?

 edit: Also, Fey & Co? faking? :P